Catalysts/catbot/README.md

     % bin/hubot

+To run the command "feedme", enter "catbot feedme" after start.

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379